Conductivity of disordered 2d binodal Dirac electron gas: Effect of the internode scattering: introduction

 \no The scope of this paper is as follows: In Section~\ref{sec:model} we introduce the effective model which is studied subsequently.
 Apart from the tight--binding approximation for non--interacting electrons on a 2d bipartite lattice, which yields a degenerated linear Dirac spectrum in the low--energy domain, we discuss the phenomenology of different types of scattering in a random potential landscape.
 Furthermore we introduce and explain the conductivity Kubo--Greenwood formula based on the density--density correlation function~[\onlinecite{Ludwig1994,PhysRevB83,Wegner1979,PhysRevB84,PhysRevB89,PhysRevB86,PhysRevB81,PhysRevB90}], which is evaluated in the course of this work.
 The link between this version of the Kubo--Greenwood formula and diffusion is briefly discussed in Appendix~\ref{app:diff}.
 In Section~\ref{sec:path} we study the Gaussian fluctuations of the model within a functional integral approach, based on the notion of an intrinsic graded symmetry of the two--particle Green's function.
 Some technical details are moved into Appendices~\ref{app:det} and \ref{app:Sym}.
 We continue in Section~\ref{sec:WSA} and in Appendix~\ref{app:PT}, where we approach the conductivity of the model by employing the perturbative averaging technique.
 We obtain generic expressions for the conductivity regardless of the disorder type and evaluate it for 16 different types in Section~\ref{sec:Example}.
+In Section~\ref{sec:Discussion} we discuss the obtained results in comparison to some alternative approaches.